 The Controlled Therapeutics Schedule is a list of therapeutic medications that have been recognized by the scientific and veterinary community as necessary in the routine treatment of illness or injury in the horse.
 Dosing, withdrawal time guidance and uniform laboratory detection thresholds for these medications are provided as a safe harbor for horsemen in their use.

-Horsemen are strongly encouraged to restrict use of medications to those on the current Controlled Therapeutic Medication Schedule, which was developed by the RMTC Scientific Advisory Committee, a group of the industry’s most respected toxicologists, pharmacologists, analytical chemists and regulatory and practicing veterinarians.
+Horsemen are strongly encouraged to restrict use of medications to those on the current ARCI Controlled Therapeutic Medication Schedule and Guidelines, which was developed by the RMTC Scientific Advisory Committee, a group of the industry’s most respected toxicologists, pharmacologists, analytical chemists and regulatory and practicing veterinarians.

 The schedule combines international research efforts and practical considerations and has been reviewed and approved by the RMTC board of directors, the ARCI Drug Testing Standards and Practices Committee, and the ARCI board of directors.
 The list is a living document and will be amended from time to time.